JujuAdams/Vinyl/docs/5.0/Terminology.md

 You can connect a knob to the gain, pitch, or transposition of a label, asset, or pattern.
 Knobs can also control effect parameters, though a knob **cannot** control any effect parameters that require string or boolean arguments, such as tremolo shape or bypass state.
 A Multi pattern's blend property can also be controlled with a knob.

-Knobs take a input value in a certain range and remap it to an output value in a certain range.
+Knobs take a input value in a certain range and remaps it to an output value in a certain range.
 Typically, the output and input ranges are `0` to `1` but this [can be customised per knob](Configuration).
 Knobs can be set as many properties as you want, but a property may only be hooked up to one knob at a time.
 A knob will only change the value of a property when the input value of the knob changes.

 Knobs further have a default value.
 This is the initial output value for the knob.
 The default value is an **output** value rather than a normalised input value.
 This means the default value is limited within the knob's output range.